AutoNation: 1996–2008

 Republic Industries offered in July 1998 an initial public offering of its original core waste disposal business as Republic Services and it was from this sale of 36% of Republic Services stock, the company netted $1.4 billion to be used to fund the new company being formed.
 As a result of this sale, the company changed its name to AutoNation to highlight its focus on the automobile industry.

 In 1998, CarMax brought a lawsuit against Republic for copyright and trademark infringement.
 CarMax received a $50 million jury award in its lawsuit, but it was overturned on appeal in 1998.

-In April 1998, Drivers' Mart, a competitor, was purchased for $40 million.
+In April 1998, competitor Drivers' Mart was purchased for $40 million.
 The remaining 64% of Republic Services was divested to Republic Industries shareholders in 1999.
 The company's first chief executive officer (CEO), Steve Berrard, eventually resigned from the company in July 1999.

-Mike Jackson, the newly hired CEO, previously from Mercedes Benz USA, moved to spin off the car rental business as "ANC Rental" and close all newly built "AutoNation USA" used car megastores, because of their financial losses being generated at a rate of $25 million per quarter.
-Plans to brand all automotive retail stores at the time as "AutoNation stores" were cancelled for a rebranding a more recognizable 'regional brand' focus was instituted.
+Mike Jackson, the new CEO, previously of Mercedes Benz USA, moved to spin off the car rental business as "ANC Rental" and close all newly built "AutoNation USA" used car megastores, due to losses of $25 million per quarter.
+Plans to brand all automotive retail stores as "AutoNation stores" were cancelled.
+A rebranding of a more recognizable 'regional brand' focus was instituted.

 In January 2003, Jackson was named chairman of the board, replacing Huizenga.
 On October 24, 2005, the AutoNation building in downtown Fort Lauderdale suffered significant damage due to Hurricane Wilma.
 The company has since transferred to another nearby building.